qiz-li/lovelace-soft-ui/README.md

 ### Alternative Automation

-Alternatively, after picking out custom light and dark themes, you can create an theme switching automation.
+Alternatively, after picking out custom light and dark themes, you can create a theme switching automation.
 You can import this [blueprint](https://community.home-assistant.io/t/light-dark-theme-switcher-based-on-sun/255455) or add the following into your `automations.yaml`.

 <details><summary><b>Show code</b></summary>